Five things you may not know about 529s (but should)

 The source of this article, Five Things You May Not Know About 529s (But Should), was originally published on June 21, 2022.
 The original content has been modified for E*TRADE from Morgan Stanley audiences.

-1. Sallie Mae, “How America Pays for College 2021
+- Sallie Mae, “How America Pays for College 2023”

-2. Assets can accumulate and be withdrawn federal income tax-free only if they are used to pay for qualified expenses.
+- Assets can accumulate and be withdrawn federal income tax-free only if they are used to pay for qualified expenses.
 Qualified expenses include tuition, fees, room and board, books and supplies at virtually any accredited post-secondary school.
 Effective January 1, 2018, the definition of qualified education expenses expanded to include tuition for K-12 schools, as a result of the 2017 Tax Cuts and Jobs Act.
-The revised tax law limits qualified 529 withdrawals for eligible K-12 tuition to $10,000 per beneficiary per year and state tax treatment will vary on a state by state basis.
+The new tax law limits qualified 529 withdrawals for eligible K-12 tuition to $10,000 per beneficiary per year and state tax treatment will vary on a state by state basis.
 The state tax treatment of K-12 withdrawals is under review by many states.
 Account owners should consult with a qualified tax advisor prior to making such withdrawals as they may be subject to adverse tax consequences.
 Earnings on non-qualified distributions will be subject to income tax and a 10% federal income tax penalty.
-Note, the Setting Every Community Up for Retirement Enhancement (SECURE) Act of 2019 signed into law December 20, 2019, expanded the definition of qualified higher education expenses for federal income tax purposes to include certain costs associated with qualifying apprenticeship programs and up to $10,000 (lifetime limit per individual) in amounts paid towards qualified student loans of the 529 plan designated beneficiary (or such beneficiary’s sibling).
+Note, the Setting Every Community Up for Retirement Enhancement (SECURE) Act of 2019 signed into law Friday, December 20, 2019, expands the definition of qualified higher education expenses for federal income tax purposes to include certain costs associated with qualifying apprenticeship programs and up to $10,000 (lifetime limit per individual) in amounts paid towards qualified student loans of the 529 plan designated beneficiary (or such beneficiary’s sibling).
 Note, however, using 529 plan distributions to repay qualified student loans may impact the deductible of student loan interest.
-This provision applies to 529 plan distributions made after December 31, 2018.
+This new provision applies to 529 plan distributions made after December 31, 2018.
 The state tax treatment of 529 plans (including the state tax treatment of contributions and distributions) may be different from the federal tax treatment and may vary based on the particular 529 plan in which you participate and your state of residence.
 If the applicable state tax law does not conform with the federal tax law, 529 plan distributions used to pay certain expenses, such as principal and interest on qualified student loans and/or qualifying apprenticeship costs, may not be considered qualified expenses for state tax purposes and may result in adverse state tax consequences to the account owner or designated beneficiary.

-3. Maximum contribution limit varies by state.
+- Maximum contribution limit varies by state.

-4. Morgan Stanley Global Investment Committee Special Report: 529 Plans: A Closer Look at a Versatile Solution, May 2021.
+- Morgan Stanley Global Investment Committee Special Report: 529 Plans: A Closer Look at a Versatile Solution, May 2021.

-5. This assumes that there are no accelerated gifts made by the gift-giver to the same beneficiary during the year of the accelerated gift or the prior four years.
+- This assumes that there are no accelerated gifts made by the gift-giver to the same beneficiary during the year of the accelerated gift or the prior four years.
 Any accelerated gifts made in any of the four years prior to an accelerated gift is made may result in a taxable gift.
 Any gifts made during the year of the accelerated gift or the four years after may also result in a taxable gift.

-6. Although the rules may vary slightly by state, generally, a 529 account owned by a parent for a dependent student is reported on the federal financial-aid application (FAFSA) as a parental asset and is assessed at a (maximum) 5.64% rate in determining the student’s expected family contribution.
+- Although the rules may vary slightly by state, generally, a 529 account owned by a parent for a dependent student is reported on the federal financial-aid application (FAFSA) as a parental asset and is assessed at a (maximum) 5.64% rate in determining the student’s expected family contribution.
 Source: Does a 529 Plan Affect Financial Aid?